Hokan-Ashir/SFGameDataEditor/src/main/java/README.md

 IMPORTANT:

-See "What it can't do" section below to be awared of restrictions.
+See "What it can't do" section below to be aware of restrictions.

 # What inside
  - Java 7 - for diamonds and multiple catch exceptions